francisco-avalos/francisco-avalos.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* M.S. in Applied Statistics, University of California Los Angeles, 2022 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* B.A. in Economics-Mathematics, University of California Santa Barbara, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Minor in Statistical Science, University of California Santa Barbara, 2014

 Work experience
 ======